boschsauce/lightsaber/README.md

 # Lightsaber

-Lightsaber is a rake installer for my vim configurations.
+Lightsaber is a rake installer for my Vim configurations.
 It uses pathogen managed by git submodules.
-The goal is to be able to eventually have a nice elegant vim, perfect for coding ruby / rails / sinatra and easy to install.
+The goal is to be able to eventually have a nice elegant Vim, perfect for coding ruby / rails / sinatra and easy to install.

 ![picture alt](http://i.imgur.com/xqzfT4e.png?1 "Start Screen")
 ![picture alt](http://i.imgur.com/TxA7UPS.png?1 "Editing File")